-This rule does not find a way to perfectly preserve the spirit of GlobalChanage, but it does at least give the innocent actors in this scenario legitimacy to claim that they are the ones who have legitimacy even by the letter of the rules, due to the voted-in rule being in formal violation of this current proposal.
-In other words - a mean-spirited, blatantly self-serving and harmful, or trolling fork might happen anyway, but this rule takes away some of its legitimacy in the eyes of well-meaning people who want to keep following the protocol prior to that mean fork as best they can, and value the system's continuation.
+This rule does not find a way to perfectly preserve the spirit of GlobalChanage, but it does at least give the innocent actors in this scenario legitimacy to claim that they are the ones who have legitimacy even by the letter of the rules, due to the voted-in rule being in formal violation of the no mean forks rule.
+In other words - a mean-spirited, blatantly self-serving and harmful, or trolling fork might happen anyway, but this rule takes away some of its legitimacy in the eyes of well-meaning yet strict people who want to follow both the spirit and letter of GC rules.

 People get GC by truly paying a cost, where the cost is paid to independent causes that can use the money for good.
-Good is defined as the sorts of things, by and large, the set of thousands of star-rated nonprofits listed at CharityNavigator as of the start of 2022 work on: food for the hungry, medical research, sustainable environmental causes, anti-trafficking, anti-war efforts, reduction of unfair inequalities, access to education, arts, etc. To the extent possible, using CPI or better measures, the amount of GC per face value received for a given true cost should be approximately stable.
+Good is defined as the sorts of things, by and large, the set of thousands of star-rated nonprofits listed at CharityNavigator as of the start of 2022 work on: food for the hungry, medical research, sustainable environmental causes, anti-trafficking, anti-war efforts, reduction of unfair inequalities, access to education, arts, etc. To the extent possible, using CPI or better measures, the amount of GC per face value received for a given true buying power opportunity cost should be approximately stable.